 The best Sunday lunches in west London

 Don’t expect to find the traditional Sunday lunch at Dock Kitchen, as chef Stevie Parle likes to use international influences in his eclectic dishes.
-You’ll find North African touches such as chermoula cod (the fish marinated in a Moroccan herb mix) or Mediterranean flavours in the charcoal pork chops with chickpeas in a Spanish-style romesco sauce.
+The menu roams the Middle East, North Africa and the Med – on any given day you might find rabbit tashreeb (an Iraqi stew), sea bass baked in chermoula (a North African marinade), or clams baked with ham and rosemary in fino sherry.
 Don’t be shy to ask for explanations regarding the menu’s less-familiar culinary terms, as there are plenty of them.
-The weekly-changing menu usually offers one roast meat dish to share, as well as one vegetarian option, such as artichokes alla romana with grilled polenta.
+The weekly-changing menu usually offers one roast meat dish to share (such a giant T-bone), as well as one vegetarian option, such as vegetable mezze.

 This terrific gastropub is the worst-kept secret in Fulham.
 It serves dishes that are far beyond the standard of any other pub in west London, and even trounces many far more expensive restaurants.
 As a result, you need to book well in advance – at least one week for Sunday lunch.
 But it’s worth it: if you manage to bag a spot, you're in for a treat that reminds you just how good simple, classic British cooking can be.
-The Harwood Arms dishes up proper Sunday roasts – think sirloin beef with smoked bone marrow and all the trimmings, or less obvious options such as wild Cornish sea bass with cauliflower and oat-crusted mussels.
-Leave some room for dessert though, as it will be hard to say no to cinnamon buttermilk pudding with poached pears and marmalade cake.
+The Harwood Arms dishes up heavyweight Sunday roasts – think sirloin of aged belted Galloway beef with roast potatoes, Yorkshire puddings, field mushrooms and smoked bone marrow (£45 for two) – as well as more modish options (roast T-bone of Tamworth pork with wild mushrooms, chicory and smoked onions, or roast Yorkshire grouse with blackcurrant, wild mushrooms, cabbage and bacon).
+Leave some room for dessert though, as it will be hard to say no to cherry plum jam doughnuts with orange sugar and vanilla cream.

-Sunday lunch served noon-3.30pm.
-Sunday lunch for two with drinks and service: around £55.
+Sunday lunch served noon-4pm.
+Sunday lunch for two with drinks and service: around £60.Read more